Difference between Torque and Horsepower

 A socket and wrench are used to turn the screw.
 (Photograph below).

 In the photograph below, force is applied to the handle of the wrench (yellow arrow).
 That force is converted to torque (turning force) at the screw (red arrow).

-The woman is able to put 100 foot pounds of force against the wrench’s handle (blue arrow) a generating 100 foot pound of turning torque at the screw (red arrow) and manages to turn the screw 50 percent of one revolution.
+The woman is able to put 100 foot pounds of force against the wrench’s handle (yellow arrow) a generating 100 foot pound of turning torque at the screw (red arrow) and manages to turn the screw 50 percent of one revolution.

 (This is a strong woman)

 The man is able to put 100 foot pounds of torque against the wrench's handle and is also able to turn the screw the same 50 percent of one revolution.